isoux/R4R/README.md

 - Uses a **custom GDT and TSS** to demonstrate privilege separation
 - Demonstrates **Call Gates**, **Task Gates**, and transitions between all four rings

+### 🪶 Mili-kernel Design

+A *mili-kernel* is the minimal kernel entity for each ring (0–3).
+Each mili-kernel owns its own scheduler, IRQ handling, and memory isolation within its domain.
+Initialization of every ring is performed from inside the ring itself (via IRET frames), while Ring 0 only provides global services through call gates.

+This ensures:
+- clear privilege separation from the start
+- legitimate ownership of initialization inside each ring
+- modularity and traceability of system state

 ---

 ## 🏗️ Future Plans